-These Questline interactive games are great examples of how you can gamify energy-related content:
+These Questline Digital interactive games are great examples of how you can gamify energy-related content:

 POWER PLAY: Energy Crossword Puzzle: This is a crossword puzzle with energy-inspired themes.
 In this case, the rules are the same as any crossword puzzle with the player working toward completion.